acato-plugins/branded-social-images/readme.txt

 If you don't want to share this information publicly, send us an e-mail referencing the support ticket.
 When in doubt, contact us before sharing.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/9e5fbb02-83f3-4ff0-868a-979648c56c23)

 == Screenshots ==

 1. Enrich your social images, automatically.